On-Chain Governance

 • Prevention of hard forks, which occur when stakeholders feel excluded from the decision-making process and fail to reach an agreement with other network organizations regarding its future path.

 Additionally, on-chain governance involves voting through tokens, and incentives are provided to encourage user participation in the voting process.
+Token holders are typically rewarded for actively participating in the governance process, which further incentivizes engagement and ensures a more decentralized decision-making process.

 On-Chain Governance

-Understanding On-Chain Governance
+What is Understanding On-Chain Governance?

 On-Chain Governance refers to the ability of users to directly vote for changes in the underlying protocol of a blockchain governance.
 Unlike traditional centralized systems, the responsibility of controlling protocol updates, upgrades, and bug fixes is delegated to the community.